-# Famines since 1850 – Global View
+# Famines since 1860

+This visualisation shows the number of famine victims globally over the last 16 decades.
 The data is taken from the table of famines that you find at the very end of this entry.

 # Long run view for single countries

 Saito (2010) has created a chronology of famines in Japan since the 6th century.
 Before the 14th century data is judged to be incomplete (although the records for the 8th and 9th are surprisingly complete – there were more than 35 famines in each of the two centuries).

 The number of famine points by half-century, 1300-1900 – Saito (2010)10

 Similar chronologies of famines in single countries are being put together at Wikipedia: